Citation, DOI, disclosures and article data

 Mallory-Weiss tears occur due to violent projection of gastric contents against the lower esophagus (e.g. repetitive forceful vomiting), which results in mucosal and submucosal tear with involvement of the venous plexus.
 The resultant clinical syndrome is known as Mallory-Weiss syndrome.

 Patients present with painless hematemesis.

 It is more common in alcoholics or after episodes of binge drinking, after repeated episodes of retching or vomiting.

-On a contrast swallow study, there may be a leak of contrast.
+On a Barium swallow study, there may be undetectable2.

 A mucosal laceration without transmural perforation is likely to be occult on CT.
-However, CT images of the oesophagus many occasionally show evidence of haemorrhage or foci of extraluminal gas at a site of mucosal injury 2.
+However, CT images of the esophagus many occasionally show evidence of hemorrhage or foci of extraluminal gas at a site of mucosal injury 2.

 Treatment and prognosis

 Unless there is persistent bleeding, the treatment like that of other mucosal lacerations, is supportive 2.
-Most patients with upper gastrointestinal haemorrhage from a Mallory-Weiss tear cease bleeding spontaneously and do not require specific therapy 3.
+Most patients with upper gastrointestinal hemorrhage from a Mallory-Weiss tear cease bleeding spontaneously and do not require specific therapy 3.

 History and etymology

 It was first described in 1929 by George Kenneth Mallory (1900-1986), American pathologist, and Soma Weiss (1898-1942), American physician 1.